 The proposed amendment was submitted to the Joint P-12 Education and Higher Education Committees at the December 2017 Regents meeting.
 A Notice of Proposed Rule Making was published in the State Register on December 27, 2017.
-Supporting materials for the proposed amendment are available upon request from the Secretary to the Board of Regents.
-Following the 60-day public comment period required under the State Administrative Procedure Act, the Department received several comments on the proposed amendment (an Assessment of Public Comment is included as Attachment B) and recommends that additional revisions be made to the proposed amendment as a result of such comments.
+Following the 60-day public comment period required under the State Administrative Procedure Act, the Department received several comments on the proposed amendment (an Assessment of

+Public Comment is included as Attachment B) and recommended that additional revisions be made to the proposed amendment as a result of such comments.